leap71/PicoGK/Documentation/VisualStudioCode_FirstTime.md

 <img src="images/image-20231014184919894.png" style="zoom:33%;" />

 **Congratulations.
-You are up and running with Visual Studio Code.**
+You are up and running with Visual Studio Code and PicoGK.**

 Return to the [Main PicoGK Documentation](README.md)